 Tim helps clients prepare and negotiate licensing, collaboration, joint venture, development, professional services, contract research and other technology related agreements, as well as all technology and IP aspects of M&A agreements.
-Such representation has led to Tim being named by the 2013 and 2014 editions of Chambers USA as an “associate to watch” in Technology & Outsourcing and recommended by the 2013 edition of The Legal 500 U.S. for Media, Technology and Telecoms.
+His work has led to Tim being named by the 2013 and 2014 editions of Chambers USA as an “associate to watch” in Technology & Outsourcing and recommended by the 2013 edition of The Legal 500 U.S. for Media, Technology and Telecoms.

-He has represented:
+He has also represented:

 - Monsanto Company in its $300 million long-term strategic alliance with Novozymes to research and commercialize sustainable microbial products in the agricultural industry

 - The Hartford Financial Services Group on technology and transition matters in its divestiture of four businesses at the same time with a total price of over $1 billion, including retirement, individual life insurance, variable annuity and broker-dealer businesses

 - Iridium Communications on a wide range of intellectual property and technology license and development agreements, including the intellectual property aspects of agreements underpinning the Iridium NEXT program

 - Morgan Stanley in a number of technology and business process outsourcing arrangements

 - Beam Inc. regarding IP aspects of its $16 billion acquisition by Suntory Holdings Limited